tttppp/ragl/rules.md

 1.4.3 In case Minions division is split into 2 groups, players finishing 1st in their groups play in Minions Final for the Minions Champion title.
 The match is a Best-of-3.

 1.4.4 In case Minions division is split into 4 groups, players finishing 1st in their groups play in Minions Semifinals, drawn at random.
 Minions Semifinals winners play in Minions Final for the Minions Champion title.
 All matches are Best-of-3.

+1.4.5 Semifinal matches are to be resolved in 2 weeks time following the end of the group stage.
+In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
+In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations and any following stages of the season.

+1.4.6 Final and 3rd place matches are to be resolved in 3 weeks time following the end of the group stage.
+In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
+In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations and any following stages of the season.

 ## 1.5 Prizes